International Spanish Academy

 At both the Grammar and Upper School levels, the curriculum is richly supplemented with additional texts and language learning materials from both Spain and other Hispanic language resources.
 Students also watch films in Spanish (with Spanish subtitles) and through the internet are able to watch Spanish television, news broadcasts and commercials.
 Finally, the internet is used both in class and out for researching topics in Spanish as well as carrying out review activities.
 Instructional methodology includes TPR (total physical response), pair and group work, repetition drills (usually done through songs and games), competitions, reading aloud and thematic projects.
 Curriculum development, scope and sequence development, instructional strategies and materials acquisitions have been driven by national and international standards, as well as extensive research in the field and ISA recommendations.

 Assessment at Wood Acres evolves from Early Childhood to Upper School.
 Initially it involves mainly teacher observation and authentic qualitative assessments of daily classroom performance.
 Gradually, formal quantitative evaluation is incorporated including, at the highest level, oral and listening exams, writing assessments, oral presentations, and unit tests.
 The results of both formative and summative methods of evaluation are used in grading students for report cards and progress reports to parents.
-With regard to external and/or official evaluation, Wood Acres will pursue online training in the SOPA and ELLOPA assessment tools (oral assessments for students in the lower grades) when offered through the Center for Applied Linguistics so as to consider their eventual implementation in ensuing academic years.
+With regard to external and/or official evaluation, Wood Acres will pursue online training in the SOPA and ELLOPA assessment tools (oral assessments for students in the lower and upper grades) when offered through the Center for Applied Linguistics so as to consider their eventual implementation in ensuing academic years.

 The Wood Acres School has a passion for education, not just schooling.
 This educational passion and enthusiasm embrace not just the educational destinations of high school graduation and university study, but also the journey that each student must take to get there.
 This journey is an international one that knows no political boundaries, just the boundaries of attitude and aptitude.
 To learn a language is to learn a culture.
 To learn a culture is to learn a people.
 To learn a people is to learn a country.
 To learn a country is to better understand your native country from another’s perspective- a global view of the inter-connectedness of the world.
 This is an educational imperative at Wood Acres and the very basis for International Spanish Academies.